One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Preliminary

 \subsection{Group Relative Policy Optimization (GRPO)}

 With the success and popularity of Reinforcement Learning from Human Feedback (RLHF), RL-based LLM post-training has garnered increasing attention.
 This has also led to the emergence of many new RL methods, such as Direct Preference Optimization (DPO) \cite{rafailov2023direct}, Reinforce Leave-One-Out (RLOO) \cite{ahmadian2024back}, and GRPO \cite{GRPO}.
 Among these, GRPO is noted for its simple format, high efficiency, and promising performance, which are core factors contributing to the success of DeepSeekMath \cite{GRPO} and DeepSeek-V3 \cite{liu2024deepseek}.

-Serving as a PG \cite{sutton1999policy} based method, the optimization objective of GRPO has a similar format to PPO\cite{PPO}, expressed as:
+Serving as a PG \cite{sutton1999policy} based method, the optimization objective of GRPO has a similar format to PPO \cite{PPO}, expressed as:

-where $\pi$ denotes the policy, $\theta$ and $\theta^-$ represent the current network parameters and the parameters used for experience collection, respectively, $s$ and $u$ denote the state and action, $\pi_{ref}$ is the reference policy (i.e., the initial policy before post-training), serving as a normalization term to prevent the policy from diverging too much from the reference, $\hat{\text{A}}_{\pi_\theta}$ represents the advantage function of policy $\pi_\theta$, and $\beta,\epsilon,\epsilon'$ are hyper-parameters We follow the improvement in \cite{yu2025dapo}, which suggests setting a higher value for $\epsilon'$ than for $\epsilon$ to encourage exploration.
+where $\pi$ denotes the policy, $d^{\pi}$ denotes the state distribution under policy $\pi$, $\theta$ and $\theta^-$ represent the current network parameters and the parameters used for experience collection, respectively, $s$ and $u$ denote the state and action, $\pi_{ref}$ is the reference policy (i.e., the initial policy before post-training), serving as a normalization term to prevent the policy from diverging too much from the reference, $\hat{\text{A}}_{\pi_\theta}$ represents the advantage function of policy $\pi_\theta$, and $\iota,\epsilon,\epsilon'$ are hyper-parameters We follow the improvement in \cite{yu2025dapo}, which suggests setting a higher value for $\epsilon'$ than for $\epsilon$ to encourage exploration.

 Aside from the KL divergence term, the core difference between GRPO and PPO lies in the definition of the advantage function.
 In PPO, the original advantage function is defined as:

 where the Q-value can be estimated using real trajectories, and the V-value can be estimated through a critic network.
 In contrast, GRPO proposes a simpler and more efficient advantage function given by: